-The air cools straight afterward and starts to contract, creating a soundwave – thunder.
+The air cools immediately and contracts, creating a soundwave (thunder).
 Essentially, thunder acts as a warning that lightning is nearby.

-It takes the sound of thunder five seconds to travel one mile.
+It takes the sound of thunder 5 seconds to travel one mile.
 Count the seconds between a flash of lightning and a clap of thunder, and divide this by 5.

 Over time, the pauses between thunder and lightning should grow longer.
 10 seconds means the lightning is two miles away; 15 seconds means it is three miles away, and so on.
-Knowing the storm is passing and moving away from your home may help you relax.

-One thing you shouldn’t do is attempt to calm your nerves with a shower or bath.
+Don’t calm your nerves with a shower or bath.
 While a shower may usually help you sleep, if lightning strikes your home while you are running water, electricity can pass through the water.

-Is it Safe to Watch TV in Bed During a Thunderstorm?
+Is It Safe to Watch TV in Bed During A Thunderstorm?

 Finding yourself engrossed in your favorite TV show may seem a good way to take your mind off the inclement weather conditions.

-If you want to watch TV, stream using your cellphone, tablet, or laptop (assuming these appliances are not plugged in to charge), read a book by candlelight, or use a cordless lamp or torch.
+If you want to watch TV, stream using your cellphone, tablet, or laptop (assuming these appliances are not plugged in to charge), read a book by candlelight or use a cordless lamp or torch.

 Sharing a Bed During a Thunderstorm

-Use a Natural Sleep Aid
+Natural Sleep Aid

 Bananas contain tryptophan, an amino acid that encourages the brain to release melatonin when you’re in a dark room.
 This may help you doze off before the storm gets too loud or bright.